The Latest App Builder Product Release is available FREE for Beta Users

 In the end, some of your competitors will use those same tools, giving them an advantage over you.
 So it is wise to use these tools before they totally become mainstream.

-For example, the talk about no-code platforms is increasing.
+For example, the talk about low- and no-code platforms is increasing.
 They have already existed for years and are well tested by now, so it's pretty safe to use them.
 The fact that not everybody is using them already is the exact reason why you should.
 Because it will give you a market advantage.

-Specifically, this 8base platform allows you to create database tables through a visual dashboard in just a few clicks.
+8base database is one such low-code platform that gives you incredible options when building your backend.
+Specifically, 8base allows you to create database tables through a visual dashboard in just a few clicks.
 On top of that, the API endpoints are automatically created, and you can connect to the backend immediately.

 It is production ready out of the box, and it's up and running right away.
 Oh, and by the way, it is automatically scalable from one to a million users (or more) with no extra setup required.
-Not to mention you only pay for what you use.

 We're excited about helping you achieve amazing results.